Punkline/punkpc/README.md

 # punkpc

 Punkpc is a collection of several loose experiments in GNU Assembler that assist in writing small binaries without relying on a linker or a compiler for high level features.
-It is intended for use with the PowerPC instruction set, which can exploit the `blrl` instruction to create in-line data tables that are detected relative to the program counter at runtime, and require no formal `.data` section in the assembly to access.
+It is intended for use with the PowerPC instruction set.

 ## About